 - Bronze Nails for making a better boat called, Karve.

 This is the last step before heading out for The Elder if you want to be even more prepared.
 Making a Cauldron and Fermenter will give you the crafting stations needed to start making potions and better food.
 This will help keep you alive while giving you much higher health as well.
 The Cauldron also reveals all sorts of new recipes for resistances and buffs too.

 If you’ve made some upgrades to your gear and feel ready for the second boss, this is the next step.
 Otherwise, you can continue improving your base, upgrading your gear, etc. Don’t forget that you can upgrade your gear’s quality level at a Forge/Workbench via the upgrade tab.
 This will make your armor or weapon stronger as well.
 For some brief tips and tricks fighting The Elder, head over to our guide here.

-For more Valheim guides, be sure to check out our guide hub here or other useful guides below.
+For more Valheim guides, be sure to check out the guide hub or visit one of the many useful guides below.
 And if you have a question not answered here, feel free to ask in the comments below for help.